ADHD Care Connect

 What is Autism Spectrum Disorder (ASD)?

-• Differences in social communication
+• Differences in social communication and reciprocity

-• Restricted and repetitive behaviors or interests
+• Restricted or repetitive behaviors, interests, or movements

 Can You Have Both ADHD and Autism?

-• Both involve altered brain development
+• Both conditions involve differences in brain connectivity and development

-• Overlapping Symptoms: What ADHD and Autism Share
+Overlapping Symptoms: Where ADHD and Autism Meet

 Executive Function Challenges